Code-Institute-Submissions/CitiesInCountries/README.md

 	* As an Interested User, I want to see what data sources are used to drive the website, and also the .
 	* As an Interested User, I want to contact the owner (Naoise Gaffney) to discuss the details of providing a Full Stack Solution so that I can provide on-line services to my Clients and End-Users.

-* As a Collaborator, I want to work with the owner (Naoise Gaffney) so that we can provide Full Stack Development solutions for Clients to fruther their needs and our financial safety.
+* As a Collaborator, I want to work with the owner (Naoise Gaffney) so that we can provide Full Stack Development solutions for Clients to further their needs and our financial safety.
 	* As a Collaborator, I want to satisfy my curiosity about European Cities and Countries, access information and simple statistics about each to further my interests and satisfy my curiosity.
 	* As a Collaborator, I want to review the code on GitHub to determine the relevant skills the owner (Naoise Gaffney) has for a potential future collaboration to drive business.
 	* As a Collaborator, I want to contact the owner (Naoise Gaffney) to discuss the details of the potential for a collaboration so that I can plan the continued development of my business for my Clients.

-* As an individual, I want to improve my professional skills so that I can perform better on-the-job.
+* As an Employer, I want to determine the usability and real-world application as well as the layout and visual impact of the website, to determine whether the owner (Naoise Gaffney) has the aptitude for Front-End design to employ him to further my business.
-	* As an individual, I want to view the coaching opportunities provided by GaffCo Consulting so that I can improve my professional skills.
+	* As an Employer, I want to determine whether the Code Quality on GitHub is proof that the owner (Naoise Gaffney) has the aptitude for Front-End/Full Stack development to employ him to further my business.
-	* As an individual, I want to book the relevant coaching opportunities provided by GaffCo Consulting so that I can improve my professional skills.
+	* As an Employer I want to review the GitHub documentation to determine whether the owner (Naoise Gaffney) has good Software Development Practices, to employ him to further my business.
-	* As an individual, I want to contact the owner (Naoise Gaffney) to discuss the details of the coaching opportunities so that I can improve my professional skills.
+	* As an Employer, I want to contact the owner (Naoise Gaffney) to discuss the details of hiring or contracting him for design and development work.

 The User Experience and Design MarkDown document covers the 5 planes in detail: